 If you budget-buy when it comes to your lash extensions, it can cause damage to your natural lashes and this may lead to bridal nightmares that could have been avoided.

 So do yourself a favor, and invest in your lashes for that special day 🙂

 #7 Avoid Cosmetic Products Carrying Oil

 Once you have had your eyelash extensions done, ensure you stay away from beauty products that contain oils.
 These include eye creams, sunscreens, concealers, and cleansers.

 This is because beauty products that have oils in them can have a bad effect on the glue that was used to hold your extensions in place.
 Additionally, refrain from applying thickening or lash-strengthening solutions as they can damage synthetic eyelashes.

 #8 Embrace Maintenance

-After getting your synthetic eyelashes applied, it is of essence to look after them.
-For the first day or two, avoid steam or getting them wet to allow the glue that was used during the lash application set.
+After getting your synthetic eyelashes applied, it is of the essence to look after them.
+For the first day or two, avoid steaming or getting them wet to allow the glue that was used during the lash application set.

 Also, I recommend sleeping on your back to avoid crushing the lash extensions and avoid rubbing your eyes too.
 When cleaning the extensions, make sure you do it with a specified eyelash extension cleanser and brush them after with a soft bristle brush.